Guinotellus: Description

-Life History
+Life history

-G. melvillensis are commonly found with the benthic and tropical zones of the ocean.
+Guinotellus melvillensis are commonly found with the benthic and tropical zones of the ocean.
 They are members of order Decapoda and are mostly gonochoric.

 Habitat

-This benthic species has been documented in four locations within the Philippines thus far, including Balabac Island, Sibutu Island, Putic Islan, and southern Luzon.
+This benthic species has been documented in four locations within the Philippines thus far, including Balabac Island, Sibutu Island, Putic Island, and southern Luzon.
 This area is known for being particularly dense in marine fauna, with many other species belonging to the infraorder Brachyura residing there.
 Adult Xanthids are generally found in shallow water, and as such, the known G. melvillensis specimens were collected between depths of 2 to 73 meters.
 The areas in which they have been found contain coral reefs with large seaweed expanses, residing specifically within coral or on reef flats.
 This species is postulated to live in subtidal and intertidal zones.

 Mating

 The reproductive behaviors of this species are not well documented, but based upon members of its order, Decapoda, they have separate male and female individuals that engage in courting behaviors.
 Copulation is only possible soon after the female molts, at which point the crabs mate via indirect sperm transfer.